anchore/oss-docs/content/docs/guides/sbom/attestation.md

 ## Next steps

-{{< alert title="Guide complete!" color="success" >}}
+{{< alert title="Guide complete!" color="success" url="/docs/guides/vulnerability/getting-started/" >}}
-Now let's put those SBOMs to good use and [with Grype to understand your exposure to vulnerabilities](/docs/guides/vulnerability/getting-started/).
+Now let's put those SBOMs to good use and [scan with Grype to understand your exposure to vulnerabilities](/docs/guides/vulnerability/getting-started/).
 {{< /alert >}}

 **Continue your journey:**